Living-Hell/crypto-tracker/README.md

 It is created using React JS, Material UI and Chart JS and has fully responsive functionality.

-To manage the state of this app, Context API is used and for the backend, Coin Gecko API is used.
+To manage the state of this app, Context API was used and for the backend, Coin Gecko API was used.

 # Check out the CryptoTracker!